 Depending on the amount of the request, certain additional requirements apply as well.
 In certain cases, the Department of Defense requires a Certification of Requests for Equitable Adjustment for any request exceeding the simplified acquisition threshold. ($150,000.00)

 If the Contracting Officer decides to approve the request, the Contracting Officer may receive and act upon a proposal submitted before final payment of the contract and authorize a greater payment to the Contractor.
 Generally, it is preferable to make a request for an adjustment than to file a claim.
 Administrative costs for filing a request for an equitable adjustment may be reimburseable, while for a claim they generally are not.

 This is not legal advice.
-This information is intended solely for general public.
-For specific questions relating to making a request for an equitable adjustment, contract an attorney at The Federal Practice Group for a consultation.
+This information is intended solely for the general public.
+For specific questions relating to making a request for an equitable adjustment, contact an attorney at the Federal Practice Group for a consultation.